thesse1/webmethods-api-gateway-devops/README.md

   ```sh
    /bin/gateway_build.sh --apigateway_image mycompany_apigateway_image:latest --apigateway_server_port 5558 --apigateway_ui_port 9075  --apigateway_es_port 9243 --test_suite \*
   ```
-  This would create a docker instance of API Gateway and run all the tests.This sample repository contains a simple set of Regression tests for the petstore API.These are located under /tests folder.
+  This would create a docker instance of API Gateway and run all the tests.
+This sample repository contains a simple set of Regression tests for the petstore API.
+These are located under /tests folder.

   - Now this change made by the API developer has to be pushed back to the VCS system such that this propogates to the next stage.i.e Convert(export) the API in the development environment to the local repository /apis.
 This can be done by executing the following command
   ```sh